Lairdfire/Lairdfire.github.io/_tabs/curated-content.md

 # Programming
 - [devdocs.io](https://devdocs.io/) : You can never go wrong with official documentation ; it might be difficult to read and understand at times, but it's **essential** to know how to read it.
 This website gathers most documentations in one place.
 - [project-based-learning](https://github.com/practical-tutorials/project-based-learning) : As good as the documentation or references are, learning a programming language **MUST** be paired with projects.
 This is how knowledge truly sticks in the brain.
 This repository gathers all kinds of projects if you don't have any in mind.
+- [Build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) : same as above, some projects are in both repos, another solid ressource.
 - [learncpp.com](https://www.learncpp.com/) : An **INVALUABLE** resource for C++ programmers (from beginners to advanced).
 It covers most concepts in an easy-to-understand way and provides examples.
 A no-brainer bookmark.